Should I take out health insurance while I’m young?

-As part of the upcoming Government-initiated private health insurance reforms, there will be a few industry-wide changes to the way natural therapies are covered by all health insurers.
+As part of the Government-initiated private health insurance reforms, there are a few industry-wide changes to the way natural therapies are covered by all health insurers.

-The natural therapies that nib currently cover but will no longer be able to pay a benefit for from 1 April 2019, include Western Herbalism, Naturopathy, Shiatsu, Bowen Therapy, Iridology, Homeopathy, Yoga and Pilates.
+The natural therapies that nib are no longer be able to pay a benefit for as of 1 April 2019, include Western Herbalism, Naturopathy, Shiatsu, Bowen Therapy, Iridology, Homeopathy, Yoga and Pilates.
 If you’re with another health fund, other natural therapy exclusions may apply.